Skip to main content

 Gathering information about community-based programming is critical but insufficient to determine the community service providers best positioned to partner with your agency around dosage probation.
 In addition to understanding the intricacies of community-based programs, the subcommittee must also gather data to understand the needs of the expected dosage probation population and how the programs in the community align or misalign with these needs.

 Data collection is fluid.
 It is not uncommon for probation agencies to change or modify how and what data is collected.
 If your probation agency lacks the data you want to collect, now is the time to begin planning how those data needs will be met.
-If you have the data but, upon review, you suspect its accuracy (e.g., people with a high likelihood of recidivism have low-scoring needs in antisocial cognition or antisocial personality or temperament), now is a good opportunity to identify the cause.
+If you have the data but, upon review, you suspect its accuracy (e.g., people with a high likelihood of recidivism have low-scoring needs in antisocial cognition or antisocial personality), now is a good opportunity to identify the cause.
 For example, the issue could be the method of data collection or analysis or the administration of the assessment.
 Discuss the issue with others (e.g., probation leadership, data analysts, or IT staff) as needed and add it to your jurisdiction’s dosage probation logic model for improvement.

 Choose Your Community Service Provider Partners